 As Catriona Gray becomes the fourth Filipina Miss Universe, we take a look back at the country’s history with the pageant.
 The Philippines places much value in beauty and festivities, which is why the Miss Universe pageant garners much attention among Filipinos.

-Rabiya was named Miss Universe Philippines in October 2020 – the first winner of the title since the Miss Universe Philippines Organization came together in 2019.
+Beatrice was named Miss Universe Philippines in October 2021 – the first winner of the title since the Miss Universe Philippines Organization came together in 2019.

-After being postponed several times due to the pandemic, the Miss Universe coronation will be held on May 16 in Florida.
-The winning queen will hold the title of Miss Universe 2020.
+After being postponed several times due to the pandemic, the Miss Universe coronation will be held on December 12 in Eilat, Israel.
+The winning queen will hold the title of Miss Universe 2021.

 The fixation is not without results.
 The Philippines has been producing “candidates to watch through the years,” and it is one of the 15 nations with the most number of awards from the competition.
 Check out the Philippines’ record in the pageant via this infographic produced by VIVAPINAS.COM